-Create a background on one layer and then create your main character using brushes on another layer.
+Create a background on one layer and then paint yourself using brushes on another layer.
 Last project was about shape; this one will use form; we'll be adding shadows to add dimension.

 Objective: Learn more about brushes, think about highlight and shadow and how it creates form